What are Kettlebells?

 It is a great exercise because it gets you used to the weight of the kettlebell while also working the

 Another great kettlebell workout for beginners is the kettlebell single arm deadlift.

 - Stand around shoulders width apart with your toes pointing outwards, bent your legs to the point where

 the kettlebell is held by your extended arm.
 Keep your back straight and bent slightly forward.

 - Lift the kettlebell upwards with your legs and back by extending them and pushing the hip forward.

 - The kettlebell is brought close to the body upwards until the whole body is upright.

-- Hold the tension as you bring your hips and buttocks backwards so that you can lower the kettlebell to the floor
+- Hold the tension as you bring your hips and buttocks backwards so that you can lower the kettlebell to

 Kettlebell Goblet Squat